Eastwood Primary Care Centre

 Please tell the receptionist when you arrive for your next appointment, or call us on 01773 304700 between 10:00 and 18:00.

 Wheelchair access is via a ramp.
-Patient services are all on ground floor level with no steps.
+Most patient services are on ground floor level.
 A disabled patients’ WC is available and clearly marked.
-Corridors and doors are suitable for wheelchair access.
+Church Street corridors and doors are suitable for wheelchair access.
+Access to some rooms at Church Walk maybe difficult for large wheelchairs, please inform the staff when making an appointment so we can accommodate this in an accessible room.

 <- Click the online image to access: